Last updated on August 19th, 2022

-To make your own, I just put a pork shoulder in my crock pot with some liquid (water or broth) and some brown sugar sprinkled over the top of it.
-Cook it on low for 6-8 hours depending on the size of your pork shoulder.
+To make your own, I just put a pork shoulder in my crockpot with some liquid (water or broth) and some brown sugar sprinkled over the top of it.
+Cook it on low for 6-8 hours, depending on the size of your pork shoulder.
 It should shred easily with two forks once it is done.
-If you want more of a BBQ flavor, you could also pour a bottle of barbecue sauce over it in place of the brown sugar and liquid.
+If you want more of a BBQ flavor, you could also pour a bottle of barbecue sauce or liquid smoke over it in place of the brown sugar and liquid.

-I pop it in a 400 degree oven for about 10 minutes at this point.
-You want the cheese all melted and gooey and then you can pull it out.
+I pop it in a 400-degree oven for about 8-10 minutes at this point.
+You want the cheese sauce all melted and gooey and then you can pull it out.

 Some people put all their toppings on and then put it in the oven, though.
-The choice is yours, I’m just not a fan of hot pineapple and mango.
+The choice is yours; I’m just not a fan of hot pineapple tidbits and mango.

 So ridiculously easy but so delicious!
-And it makes a huge portion which are pretty much all the traits people want in good party food!
+And it makes a huge portion which is pretty much all the traits people want in good party food!

 Hawaiian Pulled Pork Nachos